 The recreational activity of Mini Golf has existed for over a hundred years, since 1915.
-It’s amazing to think how an activity went from something so simple became the elaborate and intricate courses we have today.
+It’s amazing to think how an activity went from something so simple to eventually become the elaborate and intricate putting courses we have today.
 Here’s a look into the crazy and zany history of mini golf!

 Ladies Putting Club 1894 at St. Andrew’s Links in Scotland

 Mini golf started off in Scotland in 1867 with the “Ladie’s Putting Club”.
 While golfers waited to play a round, there was a putting green nearby in which people could practice their swing while they waited.
 This included many bored women who liked to burn off steam waiting for their fathers and husbands to finish.
 This distracted many men, so a smaller course titled the ‘Himalayas’ (an 18-hole putting green) was formed near the visitors’ clubhouse for the women to play at.
 It was simple with no man-made obstacles; just the natural hills of the course to add some complexity to the game.

 The first golf course recorded in America was in 1916, by a North Carolina man named James Barber.